 CB: Marius Tresor

-Marius Tresor was named by Pelé as one of the top 125 greatest living footballers.
-He was the French captain before Platini's arrival.
-He went to the World Cup in 1978 and 1982.
+Marius Tresor was one of France's greatest defenders.
+He was named by Pelé as one of the top 125 greatest living footballers.
+He had 65 caps.
+He was the French captain before Michele Platini's arrival.
+He went to the World Cup Finals in 1978 and 1982.
 In 1982, he scored one of the extra time goal against West Germany at the semifinal.
-He also played for Olympique de Marseille and Girondins de Bordeaux.
+For his club career, he also played for Olympique de Marseille and Girondins de Bordeaux.

 He signed his first professional contract with OGC Nice in 1957.
 He won the league title championship in 1959.
-The following year, he made his debut in Europe with Nice, but the team was eliminated in the quarterfinals by Real Madrid.
 In 1962, he joined the Girondins de Bordeaux, but despite a talented team, they fail to materialize.
 Finally in 1970, he signed again with Nice where he finished his career in 1974.
 Capped 24 times.
 He went to the WC Finals in 1966.

 Bixente Lizarazu was the leftback for the all-conquering French team of 1990's and early 2000's.
 He won the World Cup in 1998 and European Championship in 2000.
 He had 97 caps.
 Lizarazu began his professional career with Girondins de Bordeaux, but better known for playing with Bayern Munich for 9 seasons.
 He won the Champions' League in 2001.
 He is a Basque and he also played for Atletico Bilbao.